 3. Geography

-Another interesting fact about the geography of Mars is that it has the largest volcano in the solar system and its name is Olympus Mons.
-It is almost three times taller than the Everest Mountain on Earth.
+Another interesting fact about the geography of Mars is that it has the largest volcano in the solar system, and its name is Olympus Mons.
+It is almost three times taller than Mount Everest on Earth.
 On the other hand, there is a large canyon system called Valles Marineris.
 The total length of this system (4,800 kilometers) is as long as the distance between California and New York, and this canyon is estimated to be ten times bigger than the Grand Canyon in the USA when its depth (7 kilometers) and width (320 kilometers) are taken into consideration.

 4. Water